South Pasadena station

-South Pasadena station (formerly Mission station) is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+South Pasadena station (formerly Mission station) is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located at the intersection of Mission Street and Meridian Avenue in South Pasadena, California, after which the station is named.
 The station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

 This station features the adjacent station art sculpture "Astride-Aside" (2003) by artist Michael Stutz.
-The station has a 122 space park and ride lot and there is a fee to park.
+The station has a 122-space park and ride lot, and there is a fee to park.

-The original South Pasadena station and freight depot, for the Atchison, Topeka and Santa Fe railroad, was demolished in 1954.
+The original South Pasadena station and freight depot, for the Atchison, Topeka and Santa Fe Railway, was demolished in 1954.